 - Refuse to hire a job applicant;

-- Decline to choose a person for promotion, training or other special work-related program, either in the context of a new hiring or with a current employee;
+- Decline to choose a person for promotion, training or another special work-related program, either in the context of a newly hired employee or with a current employee;

 - Terminate a worker;

 - Pay an employee less than other workers who perform the same job tasks;